hermesthecat/sourcegraph2api/src/README.md

 #### [`controllers/`](./controllers/README.md)

 This is the **Controller** layer that receives and responds to incoming HTTP requests.
-It validates requests, calls relevant service functions, and returns the results from the services as responses in the format expected by the client (usually JSON).
+It validates requests, calls relevant service functions, and returns the results from the services as responses in the format expected by the client (usually JSON or a rendered EJS view).

 #### [`routes/`](./routes/README.md)